PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 The 'MainaGoGama' protest site was set up demanding the resignation of Prime Minister Mahinda.
 Peaceful protesters had been camped here for 31 days, demanding the resignation of the president.

+Sri Lankan Airlines on Monday urged passengers to produce their air ticket and passport at checkpoints to reach Bandaranaike International Airport after authorities imposed curfew.

+''In view of the prevailing situation in Sri Lanka, passengers departing Colombo can produce their air ticket and passport to the security personnel at checkpoints to reach BIA,'' SriLankan Airlines, the country's flag carrier, tweeted, assuring travellers, especially foreigners who visit the picturesque island nation.

-In a special Cabinet meeting on Friday, President Gotabaya Rajapaksa declared a state of emergency with effect from Friday midnight.
-This is the second time that an emergency was declared in Sri Lanka in just over a month as the island nation was in the grip of the worst economic crisis.
+In a special Cabinet meeting on Friday, President Gotabaya had declared a state of emergency with effect from Friday midnight.
+This was the second time that an emergency was declared in Sri Lanka in just over a month as the island nation was in the grip of the worst economic crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)